pradeeshmp/kNOw-Corona/README.md

 Its an real time application fetches latest Covid19 cases data all over the world, thanks to [NovelCovid](https://github.com/NovelCOVID/API) for the API.

-## 🧾Features
+## Features 🧾
-- Overall : Shows Total Covid-19 cases in the world from API
+- Global Cases : Shows Total Covid-19 cases in the world from API
 - Country : User can search for a particular country to get latest Total, Recovered and Deceased cases.
 - Map view : Shows Covid-19 cases in an map view
 - Covid News : Shows latest news specifically about Covid-19, user can see the news in detailed by clicking it.

-## 🚗Automotive Features
+## Automotive Features 🚗
 - RSS TTS : If the user was in News Page and trying to access the car by ignition ON, the application will automatically starts reading(Text to speech) the news.

 > Criteria : Ignition ON + (Vehicle Speed > 10)

-## 📷Screenshots
+## Screenshots 📷

 | <img src="images/app_scrrenshot_hmi.png" width="350" height="210">   |      <img src="images/app_screenshot_splash.png" width="350" height="210">      |  <img src="images/app_screenshot_home.png" width="350" height="210"> |
 |:----------:|:-------------:|:------:|